qualisign/optipulse.github.io/whitepaper.md

 # The Mesh Market Platform<a id="sec-3" name="sec-3"></a>

-It may not seem obvious from the above simplistic discussion of smart contracts, but the ability for computers to listen to data and execute transactions on a blockchain enables an innumerable array of business solutions heretofore unworkable or impractical to be implemented- particularly those based on the idea of turning a traditionally top-down service into a consumer-to-consumer platform.
+It may not seem obvious from the simplistic discussion of smart contracts above, but the ability for computers to listen to data and execute transactions on a blockchain enables the implementing of an innumerable array of business solutions heretofore unworkable or impractical - particularly those based on the idea of turning a traditionally top-down service into a consumer-to-consumer platform.
 Decentralized platforms based on blockchain/smart contracts are already being developed across a range of industries (even entire governemnts!), though it is still too early for average consumers to have noticeably benefited.
 The platform business phenomenon and the sharing economy at large, on the other hand, have had a huge impact on what customers expect from the services they use, and demonstrated the substantial demand for useful peer-to-peer services.

-Of course, there is no shortage of useful ideas and technologies that would have a positive impact, if they were only adopted - if is collective will to do so that stagnates.
+Why do we need blockchain?
+There is no shortage of useful ideas and technologies that would have a positive impact on the world, if only they could be widely adopted - if is collective will to do so that stagnates.
 We made the case for beneficial communication technologies above;
-others are making it for renewable energy, vegetarianism, a basic income, and so on.
+others are making it for renewable energy, a service-based economy, vegetarianism, a basic income, and so on.
 The ultimate goal of Mesh Market is to create a way to incentivize collective behavior that is manifestly positive.
-The purpose of the Mesh Market Protocol is to define this behavior.
-Finally, the Mesh Market Foundation channels funds into businesses that seek to implement these solutions, and incentivizes businesses (and people) to use the platform.
+The purpose of the Mesh Market Protocol is to define what this behavior is.
+Finally, the Mesh Market Foundation channels funds into businesses that seek to implement these solutions, and to incentivize businesses (and people) to use the platform.
 Mesh Market the DApp should be thought of as one part of this eco-system.

 It would be unwise for any business developing in the post-smart contract world to implement an overtly top-down approach to customer relations.
 We take very seriously the idea that whatever can be decentralized will be decentralized as the world awakens to the utility of the Blockchain.
 Of course, this includes any aspects of the Mesh Market platform that